PatrickLavenderIRL/local-lead-calls-gtp-5-v1/README.md

-# Project Rebuild
+# My Full Project
-This project was reconstructed from our working session.
+This is the reconstructed full version of our project.

-## Contents
+## Features
-- index.html — main HTML page
+- Responsive HTML layout
-- style.css — site styling
+- CSS styling
-- script.js — JavaScript functionality
+- JavaScript interactivity
-- assets/logo.png — project logo
-- assets/data.json — sample data
+- Multiple pages (Home, About, Contact)
+- JSON data & image assets for dynamic content

+## How to run
+1. Download the ZIP of this repo
+2. Extract it
+3. Open `index.html` in your browser

+Enjoy!